-Students, parents and other visitors have access to the College through the gate of the main entrance of IC or the main entrance of the Elementary School Facing ACS.
+Students, parents and other visitors have access to the College through the gate of the pre-school or the main entrance of the elementary and middle schools.
 All College gates are manned by security-gate-men/women who are entitled to check the identity card of every incoming person.